 But never take the above to mean that there aren’t rules to follow at the workplace, they’re just completely different ones.
 First, the attitude towards punctuality regarding business meetings, and punctuality related to your hours of work as an employee are very different.
 Being late for work is seen as showing a lack of respect – the boss may do it, but you shouldn’t.

 Remember how we said the Latin American office is based heavily on the family unit?
-The boss, the vast majority of whom are male in this part of the world, exercises a very paternal role over his body of employees.
+The boss, the majority of whom are male in this part of the world, exercises a very paternal role over his body of employees.
 He provides them with guidance and moral support, even to the extent where they might end up overly dependent on him.
 In return, it’s an absolute no-no to go against their authority.
-Workers will go to incredible lengths to avoid conflict and confrontation with him and you’d be expected to do the same.
-Afraid of your boss in your home country?
-Be very afraid of him, or her, in Latin America.
+Workers will go to incredible lengths to avoid conflict and confrontation with him or her and you’d be expected to do the same.

 Similarly, there are also certain social mores to adhere to when interacting with your colleagues.
 As you’d expect in a world where bosses are king, titles and hierarchy are everything.
 Unless you discover otherwise, always have an attitude of respect and greet someone using their title and surname, e.g..
 Señor Rodriguez or Señora Rodriguez.